 - Stripe pattern acts like an overlay to deliver support

 Bottom line is that the Adidas Prophere is a super stylish, eye-catching fashion sneaker.
 It has a few problems.
 Its sizing is way off, has a bit of a narrow fit, and provides subpar traction.
 Some reviewers also felt the lack of Boost cushioning was a major downside of the Prophere.
 The midsole just doesn't feel as nice as other Boost-filled Adidas brand shoes.

-However, no Boost means the Prophere costs a lot less.
-For the price point, fashion-obssesed wearers will appreciate the ultra-trendy design.
+However, no Boost means the Adidas Prophere costs a lot less.
+For the price point, fashion-obsessed wearers will appreciate the ultra-trendy design.
 The shoe is also built with quality materials and the upper fit is comfortable (as long as you get the sizing right).
-For everyday wear, the Prophere is a fairly comfortable option with major style.
+For everyday wear, the Adidas Prophere is a fairly comfortable option with major style.
 Easy to wear with any outfit, the Adidas shoe comes in plenty of gorgeous colors to accentuate your wardrobe.